Typical Delaware Personal Income Tax refunds may take up to 10-12 weeks to process More Info

 Q. What 1099 forms must be reported to the Delaware Division of Revenue?

-A. The duty to report 1099-MISC information to the Division of Revenue applies in the case of Forms 1099- MISC issued to persons resident in Delaware (regardless of where services were performed) or to non-residents of Delaware for work performed within Delaware.
+A. The duty to report 1099-MISC and 1099-NEC information to the Division of Revenue applies in the case of forms issued to Delaware residents (regardless of where services were performed) or to non-residents for work performed within Delaware.
 Forms 1099-R are required to be reported to Delaware in the case of any person issued a Form 1099-R on which Delaware taxes are reported as withheld.

 Q. Does Delaware participate in the combined Federal/State 1099 filing program?